Vassula Rydén: Writings

 In August 1987, Rydén's husband began working for the International Union for Conservation of Nature (IUCN), and the Rydén family moved to Switzerland.
 Rydén showed her messages to various Roman Catholic and Orthodox priests in Switzerland but met with little support.
-At Fannan's urging, in June 1988 Rydén visited the city of Medjugorje in Bosnia and Herzegovina, to learn more about Our Lady of Medjugorje—the apparition of the Virgin Mary which appeared to six children there.
+At Fannan's urging, in June 1988 Rydén visited the city of Medjugorje in Bosnia and Herzegovina, to learn more about Our Lady of Medjugorje—the alleged apparition of the Virgin Mary, which six children there claimed to have received.
 In November 1988, Rydén was directed by her guardian angel to publish a book of the collected messages, and to conduct prayer meetings once a month.
 Theologian and sociologist Patrick de Laubier became interested in Rydén's messages, and introduced her to French Mariologist Father René Laurentin in August 1989.
 Laurentin and Fannan were both in the Marian Movement of Priests, a group of priests who studied modern apparitions of the Blessed Virgin Mary.

 Rydén is best known for a collection of nearly 2,000 of these messages published worldwide in many languages as True Life in God.
-She adheres to the idea that she has been called to transmit to the world the messages she receives.
-However, Rydén has never published the first ten months' worth of received messages.
+She adhered to the idea that she had been called to transmit to the world the messages she received.
+However, Rydén never published the first ten months' worth of received messages.
 In 1993, Laurentin said that Rydén planned to publish the first messages.
 In 1995, Dominican theologian Father François-Marie Dermine, a Canadian-born priest serving as exorcist for the diocese of Bologna, Italy, wrote that Rydén said that she burned the early messages because there were too many, and they were loose scraps, not bound in a notebook.
 Dermine says that this destruction of the first messages is suspicious, as there would normally be heightened reverence held for them, if they were messages from angels and Jesus.
 Rydén wrote in 1995 that she destroyed or discarded the first messages.

 Rydén says that prior to writing the messages, she had never studied catechism or theological formation.
-Rydén believes that God chose her, a "spiritual zero" before the revelations began, so as to leave no doubt that it is His power at work.
+Rydén believed that God chose her, a "spiritual zero" before the revelations began, so as to leave no doubt that it was His power at work.
 She stated that: "Jesus wanted a nothing... in order to prove that I have not invented all this and that it comes from Him.
 He said it in a message: 'All you have comes from Me and is My Work and not yours.
 Without Me, you are unable to even wink your eyes-so abandon yourself to Me.'"